GoLite Jam 50L

 - Poor outside mesh

 Recently returned from a trip to Glacier.
-I used this pack on part of a three day two night loop.
-The person I borrowed this from uses it exclusively, even on longer 3-4 day hikes.
+I used this pack on part of a three-day two-night loop.
+The person I borrowed this from uses it (pre-spring 2014 edition) exclusively, even on longer 3-4 day hikes.
 He packs ultralight.
 I'll list what he usually puts in the bag instead of what I used on this trip.
 I will then tell you my experience with the fit, comfortability, etc.

 By seeing the picture, it may appear a bit boxy at the top.
 This is the just area that expands or rolls down to convert into a daypack; a great feature.
 There is no real internal frame, but it is rigid.
 Again, think "ultralight" when seeing this design.
 The hip belts and shoulder straps are thinner than normal because of this, but didn't pose any problems to me.